On the structure of the $RO(G)$-graded homotopy of $H\underline{M}$ for cyclic $p$-groups: The positive cone of H for arbitrary

 \subsubsection{$H\M^G_V$ for $V$ with $|V|=-1$}

-In this subsection we will compute the entries in the positive cone graded over $V$ with $|V|=-1$.
-We first observe that if $V$ has $|V|=-1$, then there exists a unique $G$-representation $U$ such that $V=|U|-U-1$ or $|U|-U-\alpha$.
+Now we will compute the entries in the positive cone graded over $V$ with $|V|=-1$.
+We first observe that if $V$ has $|V|=-1$, then there exists a unique orientable $G$-representation $U$ with $U^G=0$ such that $V=|U|-U-1$ or $|U|-U-\alpha$ depending on the orientability of $V$.

 \begin{proposition} Let $U=\sum_{i=1}^j a_i\lambda_i, a_i\geq 0$ and $a_j\neq 0$.
-Let $W=U-\lambda_j$ and $i$ be the biggest integer such that $\lambda_i$ appears in $W$ with non-zero coefficient.
+Let $W=U-\lambda_j$ and $s$ be the biggest integer such that $\lambda_s$ appears in $W$ with non-zero coefficient.
 Then

 and

 \end{proposition} \begin{proof} Directly follows from Theorem \ref{keythm}. \end{proof}